ARTICLES ON HEALTH

 Those over 50 are commonly diagnosed with this condition.
 Risk factors for PAD include high blood pressure and cholesterol, diabetes, smoking and being overweight or inactive.
 It usually manifests itself in pain that occurs while walking.

-If you or a loved one think that you could be suffering from effects of PAD, Dr. Patlola and his team can evaluate your condition at Stone County Family Medical Clinic in Wiggins.
-Further procedures or treatments will be done at Dr. Patlola’s office in Hattiesburg.
+If you or a loved one think that you could be suffering from effects of PAD, the Stone County Hospital team can evaluate your condition at Stone County Family Medical Clinic in Wiggins.
+Further procedures or treatments will be done at our office in Hattiesburg.
 To learn more, please call 601.928.6700 or 601.261.5700.